simonhoyos/rust-learning/notes.md

 ```

 - Rust doesn't compile if the code is not safe.
 Try without lifetimes and the add them as needed.
+- Multiple read-only references can be shared at a time, but we can share only one mutable.

 ## Terminology